Wednesday, September 16, 2009

 The Bra is Your Enemy

 Bra un-knotting was a proficiency badge they really should have had in Scouts when I was 15.
 After the the bra, dungarees were a sexual Gordian knot.
-Trying to peel off their rape-proof layers and countless buttons off Ilsa was like trying to ravish an onion.
-Laboriously un-lacing Doc Marten eight-ups was also almost as much of a passion-killer as feverishly trying to put on a condom.
+Trying to peel off their fumble-proof layers and countless buttons off Ilsa was like trying to ravish an onion.
+Laboriously un-lacing Doc Marten eight-ups was also almost as much of a passion-killer as feverishly trying to find a condom.

 i like my body when it is with your body